Esri/public-transit-tools/transit-network-analysis-tools/README.md

 ## Requirements

 * ArcMap 10.2 or higher or ArcGIS Pro 2.4 or higher.
 A Desktop Basic license is sufficient.
-  * Note: The Calculate Accessibility Matrix tool has not been tested on versions of ArcGIS Pro prior to 2.8 and may not work properly.
+  * Note: The Calculate Accessibility Matrix and Prepare Time Lapse Polygons tools have not been tested on versions of ArcGIS Pro prior to 2.8 and may not work properly.
 Upgrading to the latest version of ArcGIS Pro is always recommended.
 * Network Analyst extension.
 * A transit-enabled network dataset created either with the downloadable [Add GTFS to a Network Dataset toolset](http://arcg.is/10jXez) in ArcMap or using the [tools available natively in ArcGIS Pro](https://pro.arcgis.com/en/pro-app/help/analysis/networks/network-analysis-with-public-transit-data.htm).